Memorial Day weekend: 10 best places to go

-(CNN) — Memorial Day weekend 2019 is quickly coming upon us.
-After we get over the shock that that summer travel season is already here, we need to start making plans.
+(CNN) — Memorial Day weekend 2019 is here, launching the traditional summer travel season in the United States.

+AAA calculates that almost 43 million Americans will be on the go over the holiday weekend.
+That would be the second-highest volume on record since AAA started tracking holiday volumes in 2000.
+Some 37.6 million people will be driving.

+With so many people on the move, it's best to have a plan -- even a last-minute one.
+CNN Travel's list can help.

 Here are the 10 of the best Memorial Day destinations around the USA for 2019.
-They are in alphabetical order, and we're presenting opportunities in each place to honor those who gave their lives in service to their country along with other activities:
+They are in alphabetical order, and we're presenting opportunities in each place for you to honor those who gave their lives in service to their country, along with other activities:

 Charleston, South Carolina